johnreynoldsventure/Trules-for-decisions/docs/_posts/2019-05-14-How-to-keep-deliberations-on-track.md

 Organize, Summarize, Publicize

-Discussions can be wide-ranging, wandering and circuitous
+Discussions can be wide-ranging, wandering and circuitous but deliberations can't (or they'll fail).

-- but deliberations can't (or they'll fail).
+Participants need to have a bit of discipline with their contributions to stick to the topic... and that can be very hard unless they're constantly reminded what the goal of the deliberation is *at this time*.

-The participants need to have a bit of discipline with their contributions to stick to the topic.
+That's a crucial realization - the goal of a deliberation will change often change as more is learned and shared about the topic.